 There is much to do once you arrive in the US and before you are ready to begin classes.
-Understand all the procedures involved and your responsibilities—arrival on campus, completing the legally required check-in process with global services, attending the mandatory international student orientation program etc.
+Understand all the procedures involved and your responsibilities—arrival on campus, completing the legally required check-in process with ISSS, attending the mandatory international student orientation program etc.

 Check-In with Rutgers Global–International Student and Scholar Services through RGLOBAL